A multi-zone HVAC system is ideal for multi-story homes that have any or all of the following:

 Better air quality

-Since the air in a zoned system is diverted to different areas in your home it keeps pet dander, dust and pollen from being spread throughout the entire house.
+Since the air in a furnace zone control system is diverted to different areas in your home it keeps pet dander, dust, and pollen from being spread throughout the entire house.
 This is especially helpful for anyone in your home who is susceptible to allergies or has asthma.
+It also may help keep your furnace filters clean for longer.